shikhashikz/shikhashikz.github.io/_posts/2021-06-21-LearningfromCurrentRead-GRIT.md

 Lessons Learnt from Current Read, *GRIT*

 I will be sharing posts like these a lot, as I love to underline the text which I find interesting/ Inspiring in the books which I read.
 It helps me to go back to my old books and trust me that underlined text provides a new meaning every time.
-I had posted a similar thought on my [Insta Handle @novelistinaction](https://github.com/shikhashikz/shikhashikz.github.io/blob/master/assets/images/2206_insta.jpg)
+I had posted a similar thought on my Insta Handle @novelistinaction.

+image: assets/images/2206_insta.jpg

 Since I am still reading GRIT, and it feels like a lifetime of a study, so here are some of the book quotes: